yellowberryHN/redive/docs/guide.md

 ### Prerequisites Installation

-Run the installer for the Nvidia Display Driver, making sure to select only NVIDIA Graphics Driver, you don't need GeForce Experience, because that shit sucks.
-Select Custom Install, uncheck everything, then click Next.
+Run the installer for the Nvidia Display Driver, making sure to only select `NVIDIA Graphics Driver`, you don't need GeForce Experience, because that shit sucks.
+Select `Custom Install`, uncheck everything, then click `Next`.
 Wait for this process to complete, you may see your screen flicker.

-**If any of the installers prompt you to restart, select Restart Later.** Install the FTDI driver, Management Engine, Chipset, and Audio drivers.
+**If any of the installers prompt you to restart, select `Restart Later.`** Install the FTDI driver, Management Engine, Chipset, and Audio drivers.

 Now install the both Visual C++ Redists, and the DirectX Redist.
 Specify a path for the DirectX Redist (I usually use